Two first-order phase transitions in hybrid compact stars: higher-order multiplet stars, reaction modes and intermediate conversion speeds: Acknowledgements

 \section{Acknowledgements}

+We thank the referees for helpful comments.
 P.~B.~R. was supported by the Institute for Nuclear Theory's U.S. Department of Energy grant No. DE-FG02-00ER41132.
 A.~S. acknowledges support by Deutsche Forschungsgemeinschaft Grant No. SE 1836/5-2 and the Polish NCN Grant No. 2020/37/B/ST9/01937.